OfficeDev/office-store-docs/docs/add-in-submission-checklist.md

 # Store submission guide

-Before submitting your add-in, we recommend you watch this quick 5 min video on how to submit for review in Partner Center [LINK].
+Before submitting your add-in, we recommend you watch this quick 5 min video on how to submit for review in Partner Center.

 ## Step 1: Select the type of add-in you are submitting